dromara/fast-request/docs/en/guide/getstarted/dataMapping.md

 ## Custom type mapping

-Scenes:there are 10 attributes in`com.baomidou.mybatisplus.extension.plugins.pagination.Page`,but we just need size and current property
+Scenes: there are 10 attributes in `com.baomidou.mybatisplus.extension.plugins.pagination.Page`, but we just need size and current property.

-A total of 2 values need to be set for custom type mapping
+A total of 2 values need to be set for custom type mapping.

-**Java Type** is the corresponding object type,it must contain package name and class name
+**Java Type** is the corresponding object type.
+It must contain the package name and class name.

 ```java
 com.baomidou.mybatisplus.extension.plugins.pagination.Page